platformsh/platformsh-docs/sites/friday/src/get-started/express/add-database.md

 ```

 {{< note >}}
 This additional `.environment` file is located at the root of your source code.
-During deployment of your {{% vendor/name %}} project, this file will override existing `.env` environment variables with {{% vendor/name %}} specific ones.
+This file contains {{% vendor/name %}} specific environment variables that will be use during deployment of your project.
 {{< /note >}}

 Commit your change: